openSUSE/openSUSE-git/git-native-packaging.md

 #### Incorrect branches

-A naive _git branch_ of _factory_ would yield the correct tree but not the correct chain of commits.
+A naive _git branch_ of the _factory_ branch would yield the correct tree but not the correct chain of commits.
 Such a setup must be detected by tooling and prevented.

 ![gitwrong](gitwrong.png)